brijs/vera/README.md

 # vera

 Collection of custom lua scripts & modules that I used for customizing vera Home control system (http://getvera.com/).
 I don't expect these modules to be used as-is, but it can be used as a reference to do something similar.
-The example code below can be run in the `Develop apps` section of your Vera portal.
+The example code below can be run in the `Develop apps` section of your Vera portal, or as part of one or more `Scenes` in Vera.
 You ll need to upload the lua files (Portal > `Luup files`) in this project prior to using these modules.

 ### Modules
 3 modules so far: